How Much Does A Building Permit Cost?

 HVAC Permit Cost

-HVAC permits cost $45 and $120 for repairs and replacement, while new installations throughout a home cost $500 and up.
+HVAC permits cost $50 and $500 for ductwork repairs and replacement, while permits for furance and AC installations cost $250 to $1,500.
 Contractors typically include permit fees into HVAC cost estimates.
 Rough-in and final inspections are required by licensed contractors.

 Shed Permit Cost